If you want to learn about commercial real estate, you’ve come to the right place.

 - WSJ Commercial Real Estate

-Finally, there are several trade organizations in the commercial real estate industry and members usually receive a regular magazine with news as well as email or other communications with industry news.
+Finally, there are many trade organizations in the commercial real estate industry and members usually receive a regular magazine with news as well as email or other communications with industry news.
 Some of the more popular organizations include:

 Commercial Real Estate Market Data

 Finding commercial real estate market data is an important step when evaluating a commercial property.
 Unfortunately, getting accurate property level market data is one of the hardest tasks in commercial real estate.
-The reason why market data is so hard to find is that there is no “zillow for commercial real estate” because most market data is private.
-For example, although the sale price of a property is usually public record, the contractual leases data and property level expense data is not.
+The reason market data is so hard to find is that there is no “zillow for commercial real estate” because most market data is private.
+For example, although the sale price of a property is typically public record, the contractual leases data and property level expense data is not.

 With that said, there are some resources you can use to find market data for commercial real estate.

-First, brokerage companies usually provide periodic market reports for the submarkets they operate in.
+First, brokerage companies typically provide periodic market reports for the submarkets they operate in.
 These market reports do not always provide data on individual properties, but they do give a good picture of overall trends and averages for an area.
 Here are some places you can find these brokerage reports:

 Aside from brokerage companies that provide reports on the main types of commercial real estate, there are also some more specialized reports that can be found by niche consulting companies.
 You may want to ask around in your area to see if there are any reports like this you should know about.
 Here are some examples: